fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 ##### Description

-Returns the ratio of the number of entries relative to the number of slots in a hash map.
+Returns the ratio of the number of entries relative to the number of slots in the hash map.

 ##### Syntax